miroR/uncenz/README.md

 E.g., if you don't use grsecurity hardened kernel, you need to do some uncommenting.
 I'll make it an include, some day.
 (Not in a hurry.)

-However, the dumpcap line can now be dealt with via a completely new include of your own.

 And, for complete use, $SSLKEYLOGFILE on Wireshark's Wiki above needs to be understood and applied.
-It makes little sense to record the network, without logging the SSL-keys, so if you can't set your SSL-keys to be logged, there's little use of uncenz for your either.
+It makes little sense to record the network, without logging the SSL-keys, so if you can't set your SSL-keys to be logged, there's little use of uncenz for you either.
 Set off on the steep learning curve, Tuxian!

 No attempt is made to explain the SSL capturing in this set of scripts, but the